iamsushil9264/missingskill-learning/JavaScript.md

                                b|---[ ][ ][ ][ ][ ]```

 if we storing in variable in non primitive they make second memory location
-### Declaration
-  - ES5-
-    - var
-      - re-declare
-      - re-initialize
-      - hoisted
-      - local variable overrides the global declara
-      - tion
-        - functional scope
-        - global scope
-  - ES6
-   - `let`
-     - > can not be re-declared but can be re-assigned
-   - `const`
-     - > can not be re-declared but can not be re-assigned
-   - `featurs`
-     - >lexical /block scope
-     - >no hoisting
-     - >lexical scope variable overrides the parents lexical,functional local or global.

 ## Function
 - Introduction
   > the function is a set of rules to perform some specific task